 - From 2004 to 2012 Black enrollment in for-profit colleges increased by nearly 350%.

-- Asian students are the most likely group to borrow from private student loan programs or use their own personal savings.
+- Asian students are the most likely group to borrow from private student loan programs or use their savings.

 Additional Costs